luna/luna-book/visual_representation.md

 * **By click**
   Click one of connection's ends to disconnect it and enter "connecting by click" mode.
 You can click on other port to reconnect or click on the background to remove the connection.
   ![](/assets/placeholder2.jpg)

+* **By connecting to an occupied port**
+  Create a new connection using any above method to a port which is already connected to replace the old connection with the new one.

 * **Using connection pen**
   Press and drag on the stage while holding both <kbd>ctrl</kbd> and <kbd>shift</kbd> keys to draw a red stroke, which will every connection it crosses.